mvonballmo/CSharpHandbook/6_language_elements.md

 ## Footnotes

-* <a name="footnote_1"></a>[1] In scenarios that require a significant amount of boxing and un-boxing, value types perform poorly as compared to reference types.
+1. <a name="footnote_1"></a>In scenarios that require a significant amount of boxing and un-boxing, value types perform poorly as compared to reference types.
-* <a name="footnote_2"></a>[2] This is noted only because some style guides explicitly require that the last statement in an “if/else if” block is an empty “else” block if none is otherwise needed.
+1. <a name="footnote_2"></a>This is noted only because some style guides explicitly require that the last statement in an “if/else if” block is an empty “else” block if none is otherwise needed.
-* <a name="footnote_3"></a>[3] CodeSpell is a good and relatively inexpensive spellchecker for Visual Studio 2005 and 2008; if you’re already using ReSharper, the Agent Smith plugin provides superb integration with multiple dictionaries.
+1. <a name="footnote_3"></a>CodeSpell is a good and relatively inexpensive spellchecker for Visual Studio 2005 and 2008; if you’re already using ReSharper, the Agent Smith plugin provides superb integration with multiple dictionaries.
-* <a name="footnote_4"></a>[4] A newline separating the comment from its code is the recommended style, as it tends to separate the comments and the code into separate, but interleaved blocks.
+1. <a name="footnote_4"></a>A newline separating the comment from its code is the recommended style, as it tends to separate the comments and the code into separate, but interleaved blocks.
 This is, however, just a suggestion.
-* <a name="footnote_5"></a>[5] One drawback is that the editor doesn’t display the “unused” code as disabled, as it does when using compiler options directly.
+1. <a name="footnote_5"></a>One drawback is that the editor doesn’t display the “unused” code as disabled, as it does when using compiler options directly.